wakeuplabs-io/noir-stylus-verifier/examples/voting/README.md

 Deployed address: `0xb9f023155d199cec51b87dd5422d81518534563b`

-## Deploy contracts

-Adjust constructor params with your circuit deployment address:
+As for the contracts, adjust constructor params with your circuit deployment address:

 ```bash
 cd contracts